vppillai/h3Docs/system/wifi/docs/interface.md

 **Description**

 This function returns the current status of the System Wi-Fi service.
+This function help user to perform synchronize functionality with Wi-Fi service.

 **Precondition**